brian-lamb-software-engineer/bashetize/README.md

 - dircolors, which allows custom colors your directorys and files, helping you to easily decipher and recognize them

 ## Instructions
+1. clone the package onto your server
-1. copy files into your home directory
+2. copy files into your home directory from whatever path you cloned it.
+   `$ rsync -rlp --exclude=".git*" ~/packges/bashetize/ ~/`
-2. ensure `~/.bashrc.custom` is sourced (in .bashrc normally)
+3. ensure `~/.bashrc.custom` is sourced (in .bashrc normally)
-3. add your username and email to `~/.gitconfig`
+4. add your username and email to `~/.gitconfig`
 - Optional; update your colors; open `~/etc/.bash-my-colors` and change the first 4 lines to your desired colors.
 Refer to `~/etc/.bash-colours` to see the common names of which colors are available.

 ## Notes